 The wider you cast the net, the more potential story hooks you create and the greater the potential media appeal.
 Having allies also gives external validation to your claim so that it doesn’t appear to be nakedly self-interested.

 Now you’re in a position to create content and begin shaping and cohering public opinion.

 You can’t tell people what to think, but you can suggest what they think about by setting the contours and framework of a debate.
-Use universal themes like choice, fairness, progress, competitiveness to couch your key messages within.
+Use universal themes like choice, fairness, progress, and competitiveness to couch your key messages within.
 But you also need to get specific and concrete.

 If you’re asking for money from government, you won’t be the only one, which makes it essential you articulate a strong community benefit, preferably with some upstream or downstream economic benefit.
 If we spend X amount early, we save Y amount later, all while getting Z social benefit.